Mum 'asked to prove' mixed-race son

 The airline said it would use the incident to "coach" employees.

-Ms Gottlieb, who is the head coach of the University of California women's basketball team, called the incident "demeaning and insensitive, not to mention inefficient" on Twitter.
+Ms Gottlieb, who is the head coach of the University of California, Berkeley women's basketball team, called the incident "demeaning and insensitive, not to mention inefficient" on Twitter.

 "I'm appalled that after approx 50 times flying with my 1 year old son, ticket counter personnel told me I had to 'prove' that he was my son, despite having his passport," Ms Gottlieb wrote.